Online Learning: Tools and Strategies for Success

 - Technology Literacy Requirements

 The instructor and the peer mentor for this class will respond to emails and discussion questions within 24 hours.
+Announcements are also made in the course several times per week.
 Assignments will be returned with feedback within 72 hours of submission.
+For several assignments in this course, (per assignment rubric), you are also expected to acknowledge/respond to this grading feedback.

-In addition to the required textbook (see "Textbooks" section further down this page), online readings include:
+In addition to the required textbook (see "Textbooks" section in the lower portion of this page), online readings include:

 - LOTSS: Library Online Tutorial for the School of Information Students.
-Retrieved from LOTSS - https://library.sjsu.edu/tags/lotss
+LOTSS - https://library.sjsu.edu/tags/lotss

 - Plagiarism -- Graduate Level.
-Retrieved from Plagiarism - http://library.sjsu.edu/video/plagiarism-graduate-level
+Plagiarism - http://library.sjsu.edu/video/plagiarism-graduate-level

 - Additional material will be posted on the course Canvas site.